shard-lang/shard/README.md

-# Shard Tokenizer library
+# The Shard language library

-Lexical analyzer for shard language
+This is the main library of the Shard language.